-We've done a small project to show how covering a floor with pennies looks like and the beauty and uniqueness it can bring to a kitchen, bathroom or other rooms in your home.
+We've done a small project to show how covering a floor, wall, etc. with pennies looks like and the beauty and uniqueness real penny tile can bring to your kitchen, bathroom or other rooms in your home.

 This sample penny tile installation begins with a piece of plywood about 2 by 3 feet and our interlocking sheets of pennies.

-Next is what's called a dry fit - taking the penny sheets and laying them on a flat hard floor (in this case the plywood) and begin to interlock them to get a feel of how this works, so it'll be easier when the adhesive will be used for the actual installation.
+Next is what we call a dry fit - carefully taking the penny sheets and laying them on a flat hard floor, table, etc. (in this case the plywood) and begin to interlock them to get a feel of how this works so it'll be easier later on when the adhesive will be used for the actual installation.

 Here are the first 2 sheets coming together...